Decentralized-ID/decentralized-id.github.io/README.md

 * [Rebranding the Web of Trust](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/final-documents/rebranding-web-of-trust.pdf):
   >The Web of Trust is a buzzword for a new model of decentralized self-sovereign identity.
 It’s a phrase that dates back almost twenty-five years, the classic definition derives from PGP [...] the vibrant blockchain community is also drawing new attention to the concept we aim to reboot it.

+At the end of 2015, the Department of Homeland Security announced that it had funds available for the development of [Blockchain Security and Identity Verification Technologies](https://blog.aniljohn.com/2015/12/federal-gov-funds-for-identity-r-and-d.html).

 ### ID2020 and the GDPR[**^**](#Contents)

 ![](http://imgur.com/ymviAssl.png)